 Other Forms of Literature

 Other forms of literature besides poetry included:

-Histories in the Early Middle Ages (476-1000 CE) frequently rely on fable and myth to round out and develop their stories.
-The works of historians such as Gildas (500-570 CE), Bede (673-735 CE), and Nennius (9th century CE) in Britain all contain mythic elements and repeat fables as fact.
-The most famous example of this is Geoffrey of Monmouth's History of the Kings of Britain (1136 CE) written in Latin.
+Histories in the Early Middle Ages (476-1000) frequently rely on fable and myth to round out and develop their stories.
+The works of historians such as Gildas (500-570), Bede (673-735), and Nennius (9th century) in Britain all contain mythic elements and repeat fables as fact.
+The most famous example of this is Geoffrey of Monmouth's History of the Kings of Britain (1136) written in Latin.
 Geoffrey claimed to be translating an ancient historical work he recently discovered when in fact he was making most of his 'history' up out of his own imagination and pieces in older actual histories which lent themselves to the tale he wanted to tell.
 His grand vision of the early kings of Britain focuses largely on the story of the heroic Arthur and it is for this reason that Geoffrey of Monmouth is recognized as the Father of the Arthurian Legend.

 In one tale, How Reynard Fought Isengrim the Wolf, Isengrim challenges Reynard to a fight to the death to win the favor of the king.
 Reynard knows he cannot win but also cannot refuse so he asks his aunt for help.
 She shaves off all his fur and coats him in slick fat and he winds up winning because the wolf cannot get hold of him.
 The fable ends with Reynard being commended by the king.
 As with most fables, the underdog comes out a winner against overwhelming odds, and this theme made the tales of Reynard the Fox, and other similar characters, immensely popular.

 Poetic Forms & Famous Works